heykinchan/cartoon-battle/README.md

 - All JSON data and images are referenced with **relative paths**
 - Previous comparisons are stored **locally in browser**
 - Frontend and backend are **decoupled** and communicate via REST API

----

-## 👥 Team Members

-- [Your Name] – Frontend logic & design
-- [Teammate] – Backend APIs & DB schema
-- [Teammate] – Authentication, admin panels
-- [Teammate] – Contributions & approvals module

----

-## 📌 Academic Integrity Acknowledgement

-This project is completed in accordance with the University of Sydney's Academic Integrity Policy.
-Any AI assistance used (e.g. code formatting or README generation) is disclosed and integrated responsibly.

----

-## 📃 License

-This project is for educational use only.